EndemicMedia/claudecoder/docs/readme/index.md

 ### 📋 Prerequisites

-Before you can use ClaudeCoder, you need to have:
+Before you can use ClaudeCoderAction, you need to have:

 1. An AWS account with access to AWS Bedrock
 2. AWS credentials (Access Key ID and Secret Access Key) with permissions to invoke AWS Bedrock